 Head to Iasi in Romanian Moldova to admire the impressive palace of culture, which dates back to 1925.
 This beautiful Neo-Gothic building stretches over 390,000 square feet and features 268 rooms.
 You can visit four museums in the palace: Moldova’s history museum, the art museum, the ethnographic museum and the science and technology museum.

 Do you like road trips?
 Therefore don’t miss the Transfagarasan, one of the best driving roads in the worlds according to the TV show Top Gear.
 It passes by the Carpathian mountains and Balea lake, and you mostly drive there to admire the wonderful landscapes.
 This road is less than 100 miles (160km) long, but you have to see it!
-For your information, this road is open for drincing from June to October only!
+For your information, this road is open for driving from June to October only!
+Wanna know more?
+Here’s a Transfagarasan Highway guide!

 Constanta is a city located by the sea, dating back to 600 BC!
 You’ll see there many historical buildings (like the Carol I mosque, a cathedral and the museum of national history), a port and stunning white sand beaches.
 This is where Mamaia is, one of the most popular beach resorts of Romania.
 The food is a mix between Romania, Greek and Turkish.
 Don’t miss the abandoned casino, so impressive!
 Click here to find your accommodation.